csecht/opencv-contour-utility/README.md

 The Esc or Q key will quit any running module (except if "Histograms" window in `equalize_it.py` is currently selected; then just select one of the other windows to use a Quit key).
 From the command line, the usual Ctrl-C will also exit a module.

 ### Requirements:
-Python 3.7 or later, plus the packages OpenCV Matplotlib, Pandas, and Numpy.
+Python 3.7 or later, plus the packages OpenCV Matplotlib, Pandas, Numpy, and tkinter (included with 3.7 and above).
-This program was developed in Python 3.8-3.9 Ubuntu Linux and Windows10.
+This program was developed in Python 3.8.

 For quick installation of the required Python PIP packages: from the downloaded GitHub repository folder, run this command